William Phips: Salem witch trials

 On June 8, William Stoughton ordered a woman accused of witchcraft (Bridget Bishop) to be executed only two days later, though tradition had been to allow at least four days between order and execution.
-The following Monday the clergy all around Boston area were asked to officially weigh in on the issue.
-There is no official record of this meeting except what was written down by Increase Mather's son Cotton Mather and usually referred to as The Return of the Ministers.
-This was put into print at the end of the 1692 in a book by Increase Mather, after Phips' had disrupted the trials and disbanded the Court of Oyer and Terminer.
+The following Monday, the clergy all around the Boston area were asked to officially weigh in on the issue.
+There is no official record of this meeting except what was written down by Increase Mather's son Cotton Mather and usually referred to as The Return of the Ministers, which was put into print at the end of 1692 in a book by Increase Mather, after Phips's had disrupted the trials and disbanded the Court of Oyer and Terminer.
 The manuscript was unknown to historians until 1943, when it was presented to archivists in a trove of documents including the infamous Letter from Cotton Mather to William Stoughton, September 2, 1692.
 Cotton Mather's manuscript is carefully scribed with few cross-outs or mistakes, suggesting it was not so much "minutes" of a meeting as a careful construction after the fact.
 It is not endorsed by any minister or government official.
 According to Cotton Mather's telling, the ministers at the gathering simultaneously urged both caution and speedy prosecution.
-Most importantly, Cotton Mather's Return does not disallow, or discredit, the admission of spectral evidence (accusations of a crime committed by one's "spector", against which there is no alibi possible).
-The Mathers, father and son, continued to debate this issue and with other area ministers, like Samuel Willard, throughout the summer and into the fall, as documented by the minutes of the Cambridge Association.
+Most importantly, Cotton Mather's Return does not disallow, or discredit, the admission of spectral evidence (accusations of a crime committed by one's "specter", against which there is no alibi possible).
+The Mathers, father and son, continued to debate this issue with other area ministers, like Samuel Willard, throughout the summer and into the fall, as documented by the minutes of the Cambridge Association.

 At the end of June, five more women were condemned to die.
-Phips granted a reprieve to one of these, but was impressed upon "by some Salem gentlemen" to take it back.
-At this point, Phips seemed to wash his hands of the proceedings, not relishing the idea of gaining the enmity of his own Lieutenant Governor and powerful clergymen including the fully committed Cotton Mather, and the somewhat more waffling Increase Mather.
-There is no record of Phips ever having travelled north to meet any of the "afflicted", or attend a single Oyer and Terminer trial, or execution.
+Phips granted a reprieve to one of these but was impressed upon "by some Salem gentlemen" to take it back.
+At this point, Phips seemed to wash his hands of the proceedings, not relishing the idea of gaining the enmity of his own lieutenant governor and powerful clergymen, including the fully committed Cotton Mather and the somewhat more waffling Increase Mather.
+There is no record of Phips ever having traveled north to meet any of the "afflicted" or attend a single Oyer and Terminer trial or execution.
 Instead, Phips continued to work on recruiting troops and gathering supplies to build a fort in Maine, and he left the province around August 1 and was gone the entire month and much of September.
-William Stoughton seems to have officially taken over executive powers in this period of Phips' absence.
+William Stoughton seems to have officially taken over executive powers in this period of Phips's absence.